mccbc/notes/reviewer_comments.md

 Abstract:

 1. The first several sentences are dense and generic, especially because the basic analytic solution has been known for decades.
 I suggest stating the novel aspects of your work earlier and motivating the study either through science applications or furthered understanding.

+    - The abstract now leads with the introduction of the novel additions to the basic analytic solution.
+Additional sentences outlining applications to irradiated planetary atmospheres and potential for acceleration of Monte Carlo using the time-dependent escape time distribution have been added to motivate the study through science applications.

 2. "Decreases slowly with line center optical depth" is too vague.
 I suggest adding something like "specifically (a tau0)^-1/3" as this is the intuition I want to remember.

+    - The specific scaling with line center optical depth has been inserted in this sentence.

 Section 1.
 Introduction: